zulip/zulip/help/export-your-organization.md

 messages](/help/direct-messages) where *at least one of the recipients* has given consent.

-Users who do not provide consent will have their settings and stream subscriptions exported, but will have no personalized message history.
+Users who do not provide consent will have their settings and channel subscriptions exported, but will have no personalized message history.

 {start_tabs}